flobz/psa_car_controller/README.md

 The official api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.

-A video in French was made by vlycop to explain how to use this application : https://youtu.be/XO7-N7G3biU

  ## I. Installation
 - [Installation on Linux or Windows](docs/Install.md)